-Supervises Wildland Fire Program Coordinators and/or other professional level staff involved in Wildland Fire program coordination; In the Wildfire Aviation program, serves as the chief pilot.
+Supervises Wildland Fire Program Coordinators and/or other professional level staff involved in Wildland Fire program coordination.

 Positions that supervise the work of program coordinators are assigned responsibility to make recommendations concerning the development of program goals and objectives; development of timetables and work plans to achieve program goals and objectives; development of program policies and procedures; preparation of program budgets, adjustment of allotments and authorizing expenditures; control of allocation of program resources; the setting and adjusting of program priorities; and evaluation of program effectiveness.